-Why are children largely spared from COVID-19 — and why do a tiny handful become extremely sick?
-To find out, Boston Children’s Hospital has launched a national study to perform real-time surveillance at more than 35 U.S. children’s hospitals.
+Why are children largely spared from COVID-19 — and why do a few become extremely sick?
+To find out, Boston Children’s Hospital launched a national study in April to perform real-time surveillance at more than 35 U.S. children’s hospitals.
 In May, when multi-system inflammatory syndrome in children (MIS-C) began appearing, that still-mysterious condition was added to the agenda.

 Called Overcoming COVID-19, the study has $2.1 million in funding from the Centers for Disease Control and Prevention.
 It will capture real-time data on 800 children and youth up to age 25 hospitalized with COVID-19, in search of factors that increase vulnerability to the novel coronavirus — but also what protects the vast majority of kids.

 A separate study, IMPACC, is using proteomics, metabolomics, and other methods to study immune responses in up to 2,000 adults hospitalized with COVID-19.